New York Jets Odds to Make the Playoffs

 Don’t look now, but if the NFL playoffs began this weekend, the New York Jets would be in for the first time since 2010.
-A four-game winning streak through Week 7 has their record at 5-2 overall, and the NY Jets’ odds of making the playoffs are improving by the week.
+A four-game winning streak in the first half of the season has their record at 5-3 overall, and the NY Jets’ odds of making the playoffs are improving by the week.
 It’s why Jets fans, who watched their team go 4-13 last season, might want to put a little extra money on the team.

 One of the biggest reasons to hope is that this is Coach Robert Saleh’s second season, and he’s had more time to get the pieces in the places he wants.
 Saleh and GM Joe Douglas snagged some great draft picks in April, and they’ve managed to fill out the offense with some receivers who might finally turn QB Zach Wilson into the weapon Jets fans have hoped for since he was drafted in 2021.